 Why KYB is a business decision as much as a compliance one

-You’re often framed as the “gatekeeper” who causes delays.
+Compliance teams can sometimes be framed as a “gatekeeper” who causes delays.
 But KYB isn’t simply there to satisfy a regulation; it protects revenue, too.
-A business customer flagged for suspicious activity can cause real damage.
+A business customer flagged for suspicious activity can cause real damage if left unchecked.
 If your firm partners with a company involved in fraud, sanctions breaches, market abuse or any other financial crime, the consequences go far beyond fines.
-You risk losing correspondent banking lines, suffering account freezes or dealing with expensive internal investigations.
+You risk losing suffering account freezes, dealing with expensive internal investigations, and bad PR.

 KYB gives you the evidence to say yes with confidence – or to say no with certainty.
 It helps commercial teams avoid clients who look lucrative today but could bring exposure tomorrow.
 And it helps you build a defensible track record for your decisions, which is essential when an auditor or regulator reviews your files.